Essentials for Healthy Living: Understanding and Using Willpower

 Being in a medical profession it’s our responsibility to boost up patient’s strength and willpower and motivate them for the proper treatment of their disease on time rather than hiding it.
 Because having a strong willpower changes the perception of a certain situation and inculcates a more positive attitude towards that specific condition.
 Just as muscles are strengthened by regular exercise, regularly practicing self-control may improve willpower and strength over time.

 About the Author: Hana Shamim is a pharm-D graduate from Baqai Medical University.
 She is currently working as hospital pharmacist at Tabba Heart Institute, Pakistan.
-Hana can be reached [email protected]
+Hana can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013